 As an independent artist on youtube, generating revenue from other sources, including youtube Ads is much better than brand sponsors.
 You have complete freedom of topic and your content stays high in quality.

-Which of these monetization strategies are you going to use on your Youtube videos?
+Which of these monetization strategies are you going to use on your Youtube channel?